Ashraf Ghani: 2021 Taliban offensive and flight from Afghanistan

 On 8 September 2021, Ghani released a video where he apologized to the Afghan people and repeated that he left to avoid "bloody street fighting".
 He also strongly denied stealing money from the country when he fled.
 Ghani said that "leaving Kabul was the most difficult decision of my life, but I believed it was the only way to keep the guns silent and save Kabul and her 6 million citizens."

 The United Nations removed Ghani's name from its list of heads of state on 15 February 2022.
 In May 2022, the Special Inspector General for Afghanistan Reconstruction (SIGAR) released a report on the collapse of the Afghan National Army (ANA) and the Afghan government.
 The SIGAR described Ghani as a "paranoid president... afraid of his own countrymen" and that many of Ghani's dismissals of top military generals "undermined morale" of the ANA.
-The SIGAR report also reported that Ghani feared that the U.S. was "plotting a coup" against him.
+The SIGAR report also reported that Ghani feared that the US was "plotting a coup" against him.

 SIGAR released a report on 9 August 2022 on the investigation of Ghani's flight from Kabul.
 The report could not corroborate the Russian embassy's claim that he fled with bags of millions of dollars, but added that it was "unlikely to be true" that he and his aides "managed to pack tens of millions in cash", citing difficulties in vehicular transportation, helicopter load, and the short period of time.
 On the anniversary of Ghani's departure, he commented:

 The reason I left was because I did not want to give the Taliban and their supporters the pleasure of yet again humiliating an Afghan president and making him sign over the legitimacy of the government [...]
 I've never been afraid.
 You've seen repeatedly rockets have landed around me and I've not moved.
 And it was a split second decision because they'd entered Kabul and the US embassy had already (been) evacuated.

-He also rejected once again the reported millions of cash he flew in, citing a SIGAR report from June 2022 which found that the rumored amount would have been difficult to conceal: "it would be somewhat larger than a standard American three-seater couch.
+He also rejected once again the reported millions of cash he flew in, citing a SIGAR report from June 2022 which found that the rumoured amount would have been difficult to conceal: "it would be somewhat larger than a standard American three-seater couch.
 This block would have weighed 3,722 pounds, or nearly two tonnes.
 The Mi-17 helicopters that the group flew on do not have separate cargo holds.
 Therefore, all of the cargo would have been visible in the cabin next to the passengers."